 is Professor of Economics Emeritus at the University of Massachusetts, Amherst.
 He is currently a Visiting Professor in the Graduate Program in International Affairs of the New School University in New York.
 Wolff has also taught economics at Yale University, the City University of New York, and the University of Paris I (Sorbonne).
 In 2010 he co-founded Democracy at Work and since 2011, he has hosted the weekly radio and TV program, “Economic Update,” now syndicated on 75 stations across the US and beyond.
 His publications, current research, and teaching concentrate on analyzing the global capitalist crisis.
 His most recent book (2016) isCapitalism’s Crisis Deepens.
 In 2009, he produced a documentary film entitled Capitalism Hits the Fan and a book entitled Capitalism Hits the Fan: The Global Economic Meltdown and What to Do About It.
 Together with his frequent co-author, the late Stephen Resnick, he also published New Departures in Marxian Theory (2006) and Class Theory and History: Capitalism and Communism in the USSR (2002).
 Wolff’s work can be seen at rdwolff.com and democracyatwork.info.

-Posted by Kevin Barrett on May 11, 2017, With 4717 Reads Filed under 9/11.
+Posted by Kevin Barrett on May 11, 2017, With 4775 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.